-The North Lanarkshire Local Development Plan (the Local Development Plan) will be a key document in the planning process which sets the land use framework for North Lanarkshire.
+The North Lanarkshire Local Development Plan (the Local Development Plan) is a key document in the planning process which sets the land use framework for North Lanarkshire.

-The Local Development Plan is a land use policy document which has a significant influence on what is built on or what activities (uses) can be undertaken on land in North Lanarkshire.
-It does this by allocating sites for specific land uses such as housing, retailing, business and industry or developments such as schools, health centres and waste management facilities and by including policies designed to promote the economic, social, physical and environmental well being for North Lanarkshire.
+The Local Development Plan is a land use policy document which has a significant influence on what is built on and what activities (uses) can be undertaken on land in North Lanarkshire.
+It does this by allocating sites for specific land uses such as housing, retailing, business and industry or developments such as schools, health centres and waste management facilities, and by including policies designed to promote the economic, social, physical and environmental well-being for North Lanarkshire.
 It therefore affects everyone who lives in, works in or visits North Lanarkshire.

-The Local Development Plan will replace the current adopted North Lanarkshire Local Plan as the key planning policy document for North Lanarkshire.
+The Local Development Plan replaced the North Lanarkshire Local Plan as the key planning policy document for North Lanarkshire.